ADVERTISEMENT

 Family Group Sheet

 The format is pretty straightforward.
 In the top line identifying the family, pencil in the husband’s full name (not just his surname).
-That way, you can tell immediately whether you’re looking at the Wilbert Philpot family or the Norbert Philpot family.
+That way, you can tell immediately whether you’re looking at the Wilbert Philpot family or the Norbert Philpot family, for example.

 Directly below, fill in the husband’s and wife’s names; their birth, marriage and death details; and their parents’ names.
 At the bottom of the page (under Children of This Marriage), list the kids in birth order, following each name with birth, marriage and death information.
 Voilà!
 You now have a snapshot of three generations on a single sheet.